Attention.

 19. Install the remaining engine components in the reverse order of removal.

-20. Fill in the required amount of engine oil of the correct grade (see chapter 8 "Lubrication system").
+20. Fill with the required amount of engine oil of the required grade (see Chapter 8 "Lubrication system").

 21. Fill with coolant.